jredding/new-site/research/data.md

 ---
 This page is a dumping ground for the foundational information and data we derived from analysis and/or mining.
 The information or data may not make sense and it will not serve as a conclusive definition or direction of the overall research.
 What this page can tell you are potential directions of the research and you may draw your own conclusions from the information and data.
 Opinions, comments, and suggestions are [always welcome](/contact "Contact Form").

-Please keep in mind that this research only looks at contributions to the *core* of Drupal and Joomla!.
+Please keep in mind that this research only looks at the contributions to the **core** of Drupal and Joomla!.

 Our approach
 ------------------